-The course is a survey of the historical and theoretical research on manga from the 19th century to the present time.
-This course examines the changing relationship between manga and modern and contemporary Japan in 5 areas of academic manga research: manga genres, arts, education, politic, gender, and identity.
-Following the key research works by manga researchers, Jaqueline Berndt, Yoshimura Kazuma, Miyamoto Hirohito, Ito Go, historian Shimizu Isao, and art critic Ishiko Junzo, Sawaragi Noi, the course will explore manga's cultural impacts on Japanese society and beyond.
-The course will begin with an introduction to the historical development of the concept of manga, from the introduction of caricature in the 19 century to manga published on SNS today.
-Followed by the introduction to the history and development of manga genres from political cartoons to shoujo manga, shonen manga, educational manga (教育マンガ), and Autobiographical comics (エッセイマンガ.)
+This course is a survey of the historical and theoretical research on manga from the 19th century to the present time.
+The course examines the changing relationship between manga and modern Japanese society in 6 areas of academic field of research: genres studies, art history, education, social studies, gender studies, and media studies.
+Following the research of manga researchers, Jaqueline Berndt, Yoshimura Kazuma, Miyamoto Hirohito, Ito Go, historian Shimizu Isao, and art critic Ishiko Junzo, Sawaragi Noi, the course will explore manga's cultural impacts on Japanese society and beyond.
+The course will begin with an introduction to the historical development of the concept of manga, from the introduction of caricature in the 19 century to manga published on the internet today.
+Followed by the introduction to the history and development of manga genres from political cartoons to shoujo manga, shonen manga, educational manga, and autobiographical comics.
 The final part of the course will be the introduction to the political and social relationship between the history of manga and manga genres.
-At the end of the course, students will be asked to reflect and present their personal connection to one of the ablow topics.
+At the end of this course, students will be asked to reflect and present their personal connection to one of the ablow topics.